roman-milk/roman-milk.github.io/replacing-mommy.md

+===

- ****** Replacing Mommy ****** bysilkstockingslover© Daddy kept licking throughout my orgasm, an orgasm I wasn't sure was ever going to end.
+Daddy kept licking throughout my orgasm, an orgasm I wasn't sure was ever going to end.
 The orgasm kept spreading through me like a forest fire that was completely out of control.

  Finally, the pleasure was too much, his licking too intense and I pushed his head away as I weakly said, "Please, no more."